PatrickMennig/photo-log/readme.md

 - Currently only works with jpeg images
 - Workshop meta info is not used yet
 - Status info while building the pdfs is not shown
-- PDFs look a bit ugly
-- Index not yet implemented
 - Deprecation warning from wkhtmltopdf is shown
-- Not yet tested with large amount of images
+- Not yet tested on Windows, Linux

+## Contributing